Bhawneet1/pandas_complete/README.md

 ## Usage

-- Explore the notebooks or scripts in the repository.
+- Browse the code and notebooks in this repository.
-- Run the code for each project or tutorial to follow along and modify as needed.
+- Run and modify the code to learn and experiment with pandas features.
-- Use your own datasets to practice.
+- Use your own datasets for practice.

 ---